 Highland High School Science Teacher Wins Prestigious Award

-Highland High School (HHS) is proud to announce that Science teacher Christopher Sgro has been named the recipient of a 2022 Excellence in High School Chemistry Teaching Award presented by the Mid-Hudson Section of the American Chemical Society (ACS).
+The Highland Central School District is proud to announce that Highland High School (HHS) Science teacher Christopher Sgro has been named the recipient of the 2022 Northeast Region Award for Excellence in High School Teaching presented by the American Chemical Society (ACS) Division of Chemical Education.

-Sgro has been working at HHS since 2008, teaching various levels of chemistry classes including Advanced Placement and College Chemistry.
-He also serves as an adjunct instructor at SUNY New Paltz, and is working toward earning a PhD in Curriculum and Instruction, with an emphasis in Science Education, through the University at Albany.
+Sgro has been working at HHS since 2008, teaching various levels of chemistry classes, including Advanced Placement and College Chemistry.
+He also serves as an adjunct instructor at SUNY New Paltz, and is working toward earning a Ph.D. in Curriculum and Instruction, with an emphasis in Science Education, through the University at Albany.
+As part of his studies, he has become a published author in the STEM (Science, Technology, Engineering, and Math) education field.
+He is currently writing his dissertation, which investigates how students use chemistry in STEM lessons.

 During his tenure at HHS, Sgro has served as an advisor to several clubs, including Mock Trial, Science Olympiad, and Quiz Bowl.
 As a lead advisor to the Senior Class, his efforts to coordinate all facets of the out-of-state senior trip and his willingness to provide logistical support for the annual June commencement ceremony have been invaluable.